Woody Species

 References

-Chayka, Katy. (n.d.).
-Spiraea alba (White Meadowsweet).
+Chayka, K. (n.d.).
+Spiraea alba (white meadowsweet).
 Minnesota Wildflowers. https://www.minnesotawildflowers.info/flower/white-meadowsweet

 Hilty, J. (2019).
 Meadowsweet - Spiraea alba.
 Illinois Wildflowers. https://www.illinoiswildflowers.info/wetland/plants/meadowsweet.htm